jwang31a/ProjectOverhaul/README.md

 # How-To-Play

-In terminal, type javac Woo.java and then java Woo.
+In terminal, type javac Player.java and javac Woo.java and then java Woo.
 Enter w, a, s, or d to go in the direction corresponding to the key.